-In general, hurricane evacuation shelters should not be located in areas vulnerable to hurricane surge inundation.
-The National Weather Service has developed mathematical models, such as Sea, Lake, and Overland Surges from Hurricanes (SLOSH) and Special Program to List Amplitudes of Surges from Hurricanes (SPLASH), that are critical in determining the potential level of surge inundation in a given area.
+In hurricane planning, evacuation shelters should not be located in areas vulnerable to hurricane surge inundation.
+The National Weather Service has developed mathematical models, such as Sea, Lake, and Overland Surges from Hurricanes (SLOSH), that are critical in determining the potential level of surge inundation for a given area.
+Steps to follow in ensuring shelters are safe from surge inundation include: